apache/griffin-site/source/_posts/userstory.md

 2.	in a certain time window, for any given URL of input,
 	* griffin searches the corresponding response in output topic of kafka
 	* if found, pick next one
-	* if not found, try again later, until a given time duration is out.
+	* if not found, try again later, until a given time duration time out.
 	* calculate the ratio, markdown the unmapped URLs
 3.	output consumer will persist the response data to HDFS.
 This is to optimize the memory usage, since we don’t want to keep a giant number of data in memory.
 4.	push the DQ results back to griffin DB, so that the service can offer retrieve service, and front end can show the metrics.